Rising unemployment is likely to push many people to consider working for themselves so that they can make ends meet.

 The taxman boosts the amount you pay into your pension.
 For example, if you’re a basic rate taxpayer a £100 contribution into your pension will only cost you £80 thanks to government tax relief.
 If you’re a higher or additional rate taxpayer the same contribution will only set you back £60 or £55.

 Even though it might be a stretch to pay into a pension, it’s important to remember that the State Pension alone is unlikely to provide you with a comfortable retirement.
-The current State Pension in the 2020/21 tax year is £175.20 per week, rising to £179.60 in the 2021/22 tax year, and with the age at which you can claim it gradually being pushed back, it’s definitely a good idea to have your own retirement savings in place too.
+The current State Pension is £179.60 per week in the 2021/22 tax year, and with the age at which you can claim it gradually being pushed back, it’s definitely a good idea to have your own retirement savings in place too.

 If you’re in your fifties or sixties and planning to retire in the next few years, you might think you haven’t got enough time to build up a decent pension pot, but saving for your future is a good idea at every stage of life.
 Your contributions will still qualify for tax relief and as you’ll be closer to taking your pension, the tax benefits can appear even more attractive.
 This is because the tax relief stays the same, but you can access the money you put in much sooner than someone in their twenties can.